Anthony Esolen: Providence College

 Some students and faculty members of Providence College reacted with anger to the publication of the essay.
-Providence students organized a protest march.
-A group of faculty members of the school wrote a petition in which they charged that Esolen's writings contained repeated "racist, xenophobic, misogynist, homophobic and religiously chauvinist statements."
+Student and faculty activists organized a protest march against him.
+The faculty of the college were deeply divided in their response to this protest.
+Some wrote a petition in which they charged that Esolen's writings contained repeated "racist, xenophobic, misogynist, homophobic and religiously chauvinist statements.
+Others wrote in defense of both Esolen and of the need for freedom of expression for everyone on college campuses.
 The Rev. Brian Shanley, O.P., President of Providence College at the time, publicly distanced himself from Esolen's statements by claiming "that he speaks only for himself.
 He certainly does not speak for me, my administration, and for many others at Providence College who understand and value diversity in a very different sense from him."
 Meanwhile, Robert P. George, a conservative Catholic professor at Esolen's alma mater, Princeton University, defended him.
 He argued that students and faculty members who disagree with him "should respond in the currency of academic discourse—reasons, evidence, arguments—not by attempting to isolate, stigmatize, and marginalize him for stating dissenting opinions."

 Subsequent career

 On May 4, 2017, it was announced that Esolen would join the faculty at Thomas More College of Liberal Arts in Merrimack, New Hampshire beginning the fall of 2017.
 On this occasion, he criticized the Providence College administration for becoming too "secular."
 In an essay praising his relationships at his new job, he said working at Providence was like "trying to shore up a crumbling wall" where the leadership was striving to "pass out lemonade to the professors with the sledge hammers."

-On May 13, 2019, Esolen resigned from Thomas More citing increased Reflex Sympathetic Dystrophy leg pain triggered by travel for speaking engagements and his commute from the college and his home in Warner, New Hampshire.
-He was able to find a position at Northeast Catholic College located minutes from his home.
-In 2019, Esolen joined Northeast Catholic College, later renamed Magdalen College of the Liberal Arts, as a full faculty member and Writer-In-Residence.
+On May 13, 2019, Esolen resigned from Thomas More due to a serious health problem.
+Esolen later accepted a position closer to his home, as Professor of Humanities and Writer-in-Residence at the former Northeast Catholic College, later Magdalen College of the Liberal Arts.